- Parks (A - Z)

 - No booking is required for a day visit, unless the visitor wants to partake in organised activities.

-- Day visitors can make use of a wide variety of activities, including wildlife viewing from their own vehicle, guided game drives, horse rides, hiking trails, bird hide, the PPC Discovery Trail, picnic and braai site, shop and restaurant.
+- Day visitors can make use of a wide variety of activities, including wildlife viewing from their own vehicle, guided game drives, horse rides, hiking trails, the bird hide, the PPC Discovery Trail, picnic and braai sites, the shop and restaurant.

-- Day trips can be made to the outlying sections of the park - the Zuurberg M***Please note that the swimming pool is for overnight visitors only.***ountains, the Darlington Dam and the coastal section.
+- Day trips can be made to the outlying sections of the park - the Zuurberg Mountains, Kabouga, Darlington Dam and Woody Cape.

 Office and Gate hours

 The gates are staffed by security guards after closing time.
-Visitors with accommodation bookings can still enter and exit the gate after closing times but before 22:00 provided they inform reception of this.
-After 22h00, there is no access into the Park as gates are closed.
+Visitors with accommodation bookings can still enter and exit the gate after closing times provided they inform reception of this.

 Check-in and check-out times